dearhive/MashShare/readme.txt

 == Changelog ==

+= 3.4.7 =
+* Fix: 100% PHP7 compatibility!
+No more warnings with php7 compatibility checker

 = 3.4.6 =
 * New: Make use of Twitter character limit of 280 characters.
 * Tweak: Compatible up to WordPress 4.9